Virtual Summer Cello Workshop — a two-week program

 There is no fee to audition for this institute.
 Watch this page for our Audition Form once registration opens.
 Audition results will be announced after the May 15 deadline.

 Audition deadline: Please send your résumé, biography, letter of recommendation, and recording(s) by May 15, 2020.

-Auditor registration deadline (no audition required) is June 15, 2020.
+Auditor registration deadline (no audition required) has been extended to June 21, 2020.